My short answer: no, WebP ain’t ready for primetime yet.

 The benefits are what…15-20% space savings?

 - But in reality, that’s zero space savings because best practices require you to still have jpeg/png fallbacks in case the visitor isn’t WebP-compatible yet.
+This means webp would double your media storage use.

 Do you think you’re saving on speed?